What Are Agate, Jasper and Chalcedony?

 What's the Difference?

-We would like to provide a short lesson on these names to help you understand them and use them correctly – as much as that is possible.
+Below we present a short lesson on these names to help you understand them and use them correctly - as much as that is possible.

 What is Chalcedony?